 Once you have named your virtual machine and decided upon the RAM Usage it is next going to ask you what Hard Disk you want the Virtual Machine to use.
 You will see three options, do not add, create or use an existing one.
-Select "Use an existing" hard disk and browse to where the "macOS 10.15 Catalina.vmdk" file was located and then finally click create!
+Select "Create a Virtual Hard Disk" with 100GB and browse to where the "macOS 10.15 Catalina.vmdk" file was located and then finally click create!

 We have now finally created the Virtual Machine, however that isn't everything finished, we need to alter a few settings.
 And to do this, go into settings.
 From the list on the left select 'System'.
-There will be three tabs at the top, select 'Motherboard' and tick the box which says 'Enable EFI' and for chipset from the drop down list select IHC9 or PIIX3.
+There will be three tabs at the top, select 'Motherboard' and tick the box which says 'Enable EFI' and for Chipset from the drop down list select PIIX3.

 Next up in the settings select 'Display' from the list on the left.
 The first tab you should see should say 'Screen'.
 Here you can decide upon the Video Memory of your Virtual Machine, its ideal to set it at 128 MB and Graphics Controller is VMSVGA.

 Open Storage tab, Click on CD/DVD icon and open your "Catalina.iso" image.

 Then in the Storage tab, Click on "Add Virtual Disk" button and select " Choose existing disk".
 Next, you should have your file explorer open, navigate to where your "VirtualBox Boot Disk" is and select the file.

 The final part of the settings process is to select USB from the lsit on the left and go ahead and tick the box that says USB 3.0 as if you remember it only supports USB 3.0 natively and not 2.0

 Step 6: Use Command Prompt to add the following code to VirtualBox